top of page

 • making enquiries,

-• with people we don't know well, etc.
+• making polite requests, with people we don't know well, etc.

 Indirect questions guide.
 Example: "Where is the nearest bus stop?"
 Indirect: "Could you tell me where the nearest bus stop is?"